Burdocks are large leaved, coarse plants of waste places, erect and biennial. First year plants have a rosette of basal leaves.

 Comparison of the two species: The main visual differences between these two species is:

-Stem: A. lappa can grow to 9 feet high with branching, A. minus usually no more than 5 to 6 feet, little branching.
+Stem: A. lappa can grow to 9 feet high with branching, A. minus usually no more than 5 to 6 feet, little branching, although a rather large specimen is seen in the last photo below.

 Flowers: A. minus has flower heads 1/2 to 1 inch wide, either stalkless or on short stalks and the flowers stick up above the bracts, whereas A. lappa has heads 1 to 1-1/2 inches wide, on long stalks the upper bracts are as long as the flowers.